 CCS has been funding cancer research since 1947 and is today the largest national charitable funder of cancer research in Canada.
-In 2021, we invested more than \$44.3 million in innovative and impactful research projects from coast to coast.
-Through our funded research, we aim to reduce the burden of cancer by better preventing, detecting and treating the disease so that fewer people will get cancer and more people with cancer can live longer, fuller lives.
+In 2022, we invested more than \$50.1 million in innovative and impactful research projects from coast to coast.
+Through our funded research, we aim to reduce the burden of cancer by more effectively preventing, detecting and treating the disease in a more equitable way, so that fewer people will get cancer and more people with cancer can live longer, fuller lives.

 We are a collective of people united by the same goals.
 Our collective includes people with cancer, their families, friends and healthcare teams, donors, scientists, advocates, CCS staff and volunteers.
 We couldn't do what we do, including funding game-changing cancer research, without all of these committed individuals and partner organizations.
-Together, we are a force-for-life in the face of cancer.
+Together, we are a forcefor-life in the face of cancer.